Using WebSockets on Heroku with Node.js

 Option 1: WebSocket

 The simplest way to use WebSocket connections is directly through Node’s ws module.
-We’ll walk through each step in setting up the app, but you can view the full source on GitHub.
+We cover each step in setting up the app, but you can also view the full source on GitHub.

 $ npm install --save express